NotePlan/plugins/jgclark.Reviews/README.md

 ...
 ```

 The first hashtag on the line defines its type, so as well as `#project`, `#area` you could have a `#goal` or whatever makes most sense for you.
+(This example uses my related [Repeat Extensions plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.RepeatExtensions/) to give more flexibility than the built-in repeats.)

+Other notes:
-Note: If you also add the `#paused` tag to the metadata line, then that stops that note from being included in active reviews, but will show up in the lists.
+- If you also add the `#paused` tag to the metadata line, then that stops that note from being included in active reviews, but will show up in the lists.

-Note: This example uses my related [Repeat Extensions plugin](https://github.com/NotePlan/plugins/tree/main/jgclark.RepeatExtensions/) to give more flexibility than the built-in repeats.
+- From v0.9 these 'metadata fields' can appear anywhere in the note, not just on the second line.
+If there are multiple copies of a field, only the first one is used.

 ## Reviewing Projects and/or Areas
 Use the 'Hashtags to review' setting to control which notes are included in the review lists: